-Fading navigation on the Google homepage
+Fading Navigation on the Google Homepage

-Since a few weeks now (correct me if I’m wrong) search engine Google changed the navigation on the main search webpage.
-When you visit Google you’ll see the logo, the search box, the search button and the ‘I’m feeling lucky’ button, nothing else.
 The navigation on top of the page and below the searchbox is made invisible and will only appear (by fading in) when you move the mouse cursor or hit the return key when you start a new search.

 A brilliant move or just messing around trying to improve the usability?